Submissions to our journal consist of the following components:

 Research Article: A Research article reports the new results of original scientific research within the journal’s scope.
 Research papers deal with its subject in depth.
 Generally, these papers are expected to include Title, Abstract, Keywords, Background/Introduction, Materials and Methods, Results and Discussion, Conclusions, List of abbreviations used (if any), Competing interests (if any), Authors' contributions, Authors' information, Acknowledgements, Funding, Endnotes (if any), References, Illustrations, and figures (if any), Tables and captions (if any), and Additional supplementary files (if any).
 Papers that are exclusively methodological or that the editors of the journal present models or hypotheses unsupported by original data are not acceptable.
 Research papers are generally expected to include 3000 – 6000 words excluding abstract and references.

 Case Reports: A case report is the descriptive study of a single individual (case report) or small group (case series) that includes signs, symptoms, diagnostic studies, treatment course, and outcome.

-Case Reports must provide an original description of previously unreported entity or report new presentation of a known disease or a new perspective of case which poses a diagnostic and therapeutic challenge.
-Case Reports should include a comprehensive review of similar cases and state the differences between present case and previous cases.
-Case reports should be accompanied by clinical, radiological and pathologic images.
-A case report is generally of one or two pages in length.
+Case Reports must provide an original description of a previously unreported entity or report a new presentation of a known disease or a new perspective of the case which poses a diagnostic and therapeutic challenge.
+Case Reports should include a comprehensive review of similar cases and state the differences between the present cases and previous cases.
+Case reports should be accompanied by clinical, radiological, and pathologic images.
+A case report is generally one or two pages in length.

-Clinical Images: Clinical Images section includes clinical images, diagnostic or investigative images especially images in radiology, endoscopy, pathology and cytopathology.
-The images should be accompanied by brief history and case discussion followed by conclusion.
-Abstract is not required.
+Clinical Images: Clinical Images section includes clinical images, diagnostic or investigative images especially images in radiology, endoscopy, pathology, and cytopathology.
+The images should be accompanied by a brief history and case discussion followed by a conclusion.
+The abstract is not required.
 The Clinical Images will undergo peer review similar to other articles.